 Furthermore, signares and griottes existed throughout West Africa and play pivotal roles on my continuing research into caste rigidity through analyzing the Wolof language particularly as it pertained to women.
 They are the figures that loom largest and they are only the tip of the iceberg when it comes to uncovering the fantastic roles of African women in history.
 Women fill in so many missing pieces.

 Storyteller.
 Communicator.
 Teacher.
-West African women innovated these; I stand on the shoulder of giants.
+West African women innovated these; I hope to share their power with you.
 Explore the Bright Continent with me!

 Alvise de Cada Mosto, 1455